-The local comparison of the MARINE outputs for surface soil moisture saturation with the SMOSMANIA measurements, as well as the comparison at the basin scale with the gridded LDAS-Monde and CGLS data lead to the same conclusions: soil moisture SSD simulated with the base model significantly differs from the simulations using the SSF and the SSF-DWF models.
-When no precipitation happens, the soil layer empties faster with the base model, leading to a simulated soil moisture

-- 635 SSD significantly lower with the base model than with the two other models.
+The local comparison of the MARINE outputs for surface soil saturation with the SMOSMANIA measurements, as well as the comparison at the basin scale with the gridded LDAS-Monde and CGLS data lead to the same conclusions: SSD simulated with the base model significantly differs from the simulations using the SSF and the SSF-DWF models.
+When no precipitation happens, the soil layer empties faster with the base model, leading to a simulated SSD significantly lower with the base model than with the two other models.
 This behavior can be physically explained by the fact that, in the SSF and the SFF-DWF models, the lateral transfers are computed as a function of the volumetric soil water gradients, whereas in the base model, they are computed as a function of the water height gradient.
-Indeed, since the water height gradient between two cells depends on the slope between the cells and the cells textures, water height gradients are larger than volumetric soil water gradient when no precipitation happens.
-Consequently, lateral flows based on the - water height gradients are larger than lateral flows based on the volumetric soil water gradient.
-In addition, the dy-640 namics as well as the amplitudes of the soil moisture SSD simulated in the SSF model and for the upper layer in the SSF-DWF model are better correlated with both the SMOSMANIA measurements and the LDAS-Monde data than the outputs of the base model.
-Considering that the dynamics of the LDAS-Monde $HU{surf}$ is are of satisfying accuracy, this assessment leads to the conclusion that the SSF-DWF model improves the simulation of the dynamics of the surface layer moisture, compared to both - 645 the SSF and the base models.
+Indeed, since the water height gradient between two cells depends on the slope between the cells and the cells textures, water height gradients are larger than volumetric soil water gradient when on the volumetric soil water gradient.
+In addition, the dynamics as well as the amplitudes of the SSD simulated in the SSF model and for the upper layer in the SSF-DWF model are better correlated with both the SMOSMANIA measurements and the LDAS-Monde data than the outputs of the base model.
+Considering that the dynamics of the LDAS-Monde HU{surf} are of satisfying accuracy, this assessment leads to the conclusion that the SSF-DWF model improves the simulation of the dynamics of the surface layer moisture, compared to both the SSF and the base models.
 This results appears to be particularly reliable, since it is observed both a the point measurement scale and at the catchment scale.